Eng-mohamedayman-cyber/Writeups/Wonderland_CTF/Wonderland.md

 ![img](screenshots/Rabbit_user.png)

-have a shell with as rabbit user but this is also low permision continue
+have a shell with as rabbit user but this is also low permission continue

 we find a file have SUID permision at path "/home/rabbit" with name "teaParty"